 Rocket nets: Typically two or three 60 by 30 foot nets are set along a levee or island near birds that are loafing or feeding.
 Anchors are attached to the back of the net and rockets are attached to the front.
 The nets are folded up into a long, narrow strip, which expands when the rockets are launched.
-For a closer look, check out the video below.
+Scroll down to see a video about rocket netting!.

 On nests: Hen wood ducks are easy to catch because they nest in boxes.
 Ground nesting species are caught while incubating their nests with a long-handled fishing net.